nf-core/genomeqc/README.md

 The pipeline takes a list of genomes and annotations (from raw files or Refseq IDs), and runs commonly used tools to assess their quality.

-There will be three different ways you can run this pipeline.
+There are three different ways you can run this pipeline.
 1. Genome only, 2.
 Annotation only, or 3.
-Genome and Annotation.
-**Only Genome plus Annotation is functional**
+Genome and Annotation. **Only Genome plus Annotation is functional**

 <!-- TODO nf-core:
 For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction